techidaily/site-win11/source/_posts/enhancing-file-system-usability-in-windows-max-156.md

  For example, if you are looking for a file called**Windows.11** and want your PC to show you the exact file instead of a list of files with "windows" and "11" in them, you can type "name: Windows.11" in the File Explorer search box.
 This will only show you the exact file you are looking for.

  Other than the "name" search syntax, some popular ones include "kind," "size," and "date."
 If you type "size: 54 KB" in the File Explorer search bar, it will show you a list of files that are precisely 54 KB in size.
-We've shown[how to fix File Explorer search when it's not working](http://www.makeuseof.com/tag/fix-windows-file-explorer-search/) if you run into any problems.
+We've shown [how to fix File Explorer search when it's not working](http://www.makeuseof.com/tag/fix-windows-file-explorer-search/) if you run into any problems.

 ## Get Better Filenames on Windows With These Tips